 The Student Leadership Positions below are paid positions available within the BLI that allow students to practice leadership in the context of Institute programs.

-Peer Facilitators lead the ALA 175 course (the Leadership Lab) that members must take in order to become Leadership Fellows.
-They participate in designing course content, lead discussions, answer any questions that groups may have, and offer support to student project teams.
+Peer Facilitators (PFs) lead the ALA Leadership Lab and ALA Foundations in Leadership courses.
+Members must take one of the BLI ALA courses in order to become Leadership Fellows.
+PFs participate in designing course content, lead discussions, answer any questions that groups may have, and offer support to student project teams.

-Program Assistants serve as a liaison between program staff and students, and ensure student-integration into almost all operational aspects of the BLI organization.
-PAs responsibilities include advising students with funding, community engagement and outreach, marketing and communications, recruitment efforts, and planning and executing community events.
+Program Assistants (PAs) serve as a liaison between program staff and students, and ensure student-integration into almost all operational aspects of the BLI organization.
+PA responsibilities include advising students with funding, community engagement and outreach, marketing and communications, recruitment efforts, and planning and executing community events.